 The Simmons Baccalaureate Social Work (BSW) Program is a more recent endeavor of the School of Social Work.
-The BSW Program opened to students in the Fall of 2012 and became fully accredited by the Council on Social Work Education in June of 2014.
+The BSW Program opened to students in the Fall of 2012 on-ground and became fully accredited by the Council on Social Work Education in June of 2014.
+In May 2021, Simmons launched the CompleteDegree Online BSW Program.
 The BSW Program espouses the same core principles and values of the MSW Program while structuring its curriculum around generalist practice competencies for undergraduate social work students.